openstack-infra/infra-specs/specs/update-config-management.rst

 proposes enhancing the module functional tests before proceeding with the upgrade.

-As we shift to Ansible, the functional tests for puppet need to to be shifted as well.
+As we shift to Ansible, the functional tests for puppet need to be shifted as well.
 We should use `testinfra`_ for our Ansible testing.

 We're currently using `serverspec`_ with our Puppet.
 However, `serverspec`_ is